MuhammadUmarUsman/Image_Classification_CNN/README.md

 1. **Training Data**: Input images and corresponding labels (dogs or cats) used to train the model.
 2. **Testing Data**: Input images and corresponding labels for evaluating the performance of the trained model.

-The images are stored in the 'Dataset' directory, with separate CSV files for input data and labels.
 Dataset Used: https://bit.ly/ImgClsKeras

 ## Model Architecture

 The CNN model architecture is as follows: